file-format/Products/content/en/diagram/javascript/joint/index.md

 <p>JointJS is a powerful JavaScript diagramming library that helps software developers to build applications for working with creating and managing different kinds of diagrams.
 The library supports creating and managing basic as well as interactive diagrams using JavaScript commands.
 The library is open source and available under Mozilla Public License 2.0.</p>
-<p>The library is very easy to use and has included support for several important features, such as interactive elements and links handling, working with basic elements such as rect, circle, ellipse, text, image and path, diagram element connectivity via links, hierarchical diagrams support, serialization and deserialization support, using customizable links with labels and arrowheads, interactive elements and links support, MVC architecture and many more.</p>
+<p>The library is easy to use and supports several important features, such as interactive elements and links handling, working with basic elements such as rect, circle, ellipse, text, image and path, diagram element connectivity via links, hierarchical diagrams support, serialization and deserialization support, using customizable links with labels and arrowheads, interactive elements and links support, MVC architecture and many more.</p>
 <p>The JointJS library can be used to develop applications that can be run on popular browsers such as Google Chrome, Firefox, Safari, Opera, IE 11, MSEdge, and so on.
 You can use the latest The library also fully supports ready-to-use diagram elements of well-known diagrams such as ERD, Org chart, FSA, UML, PN, DEVS, and more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}